 Coulomb matrices provide a representation of the electronic structure of a molecule.
-This method is described in [1]\.
+For a molecule with N atoms, the Coulomb matrix is a N X N matrix where each element gives the strength of the electrostatic interaction between two atoms.
+The method is described in more detail in [1].